VenkatKS/parallelagent/midterm_report.md

-While initially we wanted to deliver a series of kernels that a user can use to trivially parallelize their environment (on their end), akin to the Spark98 kernels that were talked about in class, our goals has mutated a bit to change the project to be a bit more exploratory.
+While initially we wanted to deliver a series of kernels that a user can use to trivially parallelize their environment (on their end), akin to the Spark98 kernels that were talked about in class, our goals have mutated a bit to change the project to be a bit more exploratory.

 We now want to reframe the paper by providing an exploratory analysis of the